DrTangta/A-Genetic-Algorithm-Enabled-Similarity-Based-Attack-on-Cancellable-Biometrics/README.md

 Xingbo Dong,  Zhe Jin, Andrew Teoh Beng.
 A Genetic Algorithm Enabled Similarity-Based Attack on Cancellable Biometrics

+To be appear at 10th IEEE International Conference on Biometrics: Theory, Applications and Systems (BTAS).

 Please remember to reference article above on any work made public, whatever the form, based directly or indirectly on these metrics.